Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 Create second JSON file.
 In this guide, it will be called `offer-slot.json`, but you can choose any name you want.

-Copy and add the following example format to your `offer-slot.json` file:
+The following is an `offer-slot.json` template file with example values:

 ```json title="offer-slot.json"
 {